101(201). Principles of Economics I. No credit granted to those who have completed or are enrolled in 400. (4). (SS). (QR/2).

 402. Intermediate Macroeconomic Theory.
 Econ.
 101 and 102, and Math.
 115. (3).
 (SS).
 (QR/1).

 This course in macroeconomics deals with the determination of broad economic aggregates such as national income, employment, the price level, and the balance of payments in both the short run and the long run.
 Rigorous analysis is used to understand the forces that determine these economic variables, and how they are affected by public policies.
 It is predominantly a lecture course, with grades based on hour test(s) and final exam.
-Prerequisites include one term of calculus.
 Economics 402 is a prerequisite for many other courses offered in Economics.
-Concentrators are required to elect this course and are encouraged to complete it early in their concentration program.
-Cost:3 WL:3 (Basu)
+Concentrators in economics are required to elect this course and are encouraged to complete it early in their concentration program.
+It is strongly recommended that students take Economics 401 before 402.
+Cost:3 WL:3

 404. Statistics for Economists.
 Econ.
 101 and 102 and Math.
 115. No credit granted to those who have completed or are enrolled in Econ.
 405 or Stat.
 311, 402, or 412.
 (4).
 (Excl).
 (BS).
 (QR/1).